jakiestfu/off-the-rip/README.md

 * Data is sent to Node where ID3 tags including artwork is written to the dist folder

 ## Disclaimer
-This tool is in no way shape or form to be used for downloading copywritten music.
+This tool is in no way shape or form to be used for downloading copywritten music, it is design and built as a proof-of-concept.

 ## License
 MIT